1. Who We Are

 We host events around the world.
-Registration for our events usually takes place online, either through our websites or through third-party websites (e.g. a website belonging to a host-hotel or event organiser).
-Registration for events will require some Personal Information to be filled out on registration forms and this Personal Information will be accessed by us and the host-hotel or event organiser (if there is one).
+Registration for our events usually takes place online, either through our websites or through third-party websites (e.g. a website belonging to a host-hotel or event organizer).
+Registration for events will require some Personal Information to be filled out on registration forms and this Personal Information will be processed by us and if necessary, shared with the host-hotel or event organizer (if there is one).
 We also sometimes host an exhibition stand at an industry event.
-At such events, people sometimes choose to leave their information with us so that we can later send them additional information about our products and/or services.
+At such events people sometimes choose to leave their information with us so that we can later send them additional information about our products and/or services.

 - You want to stay informed about product/version upgrades:

 From time to time, we introduce substantial upgrades to our products in order to stay in line with technology trends and best practice.
-We use Personal Information to help our registered users to upgrade their products.
+We process Personal Information to help our registered users to upgrade their products.

-4.6 Collection of Personal Information from our websites: what is collected and how it is used
+4.6 Collection of Personal Information from our websites: what is collected and how it is processed

-We collect and use Personal Information to operate our websites, to deliver on our contractual services (when applicable) and/or to provide you with the value-added services listed above.
-We may also use this information to inform you of other products or services available from us and our affiliates.
-We may contact you via voluntary surveys to conduct research on your opinion of current or potential new services.
+We collect and process Personal Information to operate our websites, to deliver on our contractual services (when applicable) and/or to provide you with the value-added services listed above.
+We may also process this information to inform you of other products or services available from us and our affiliates.
+We may request feedback through voluntary surveys to conduct research on your opinion of current or potential new services.
 We may contact you based on your interest in receiving certain communications including sending you emails, providing customer support services, or arranging for deliveries.

-We will only use your Personal Information with express consent or for our legitimate business purposes in accordance with the terms set out herein, e.g. to respond you your enquiries or to provide the value-added services to you.
+We will only process your Personal Information with express consent or for our legitimate business purposes in accordance with the terms set out herein, e.g. to respond you your enquiries or to provide the value-added services to you.
 Your comments will be visible to viewers of our websites.